Doctor of Dental Surgery (DDS)

 Post-secondary education completed outside of Canada

-All applicants are required to provide detailed course syllabi or course descriptions for each post-secondary course completed outside of Canada by February 1 in the year admission is sought.
+All applicants are required to provide a detailed course syllabus or course description for each post-secondary course completed outside of Canada by February 1 in the year admission is sought.
 Please compile all syllabi or course descriptions into one document for upload.

 Please submit final official transcripts to: